-However, perhaps one of the most perplexing twists in the Evergreen Line story was the controversial change from an at-grade Light Rail Transit system, to the currently-being built extension of the existing SkyTrain system.
+However, perhaps one of the most perplexing twists in the Evergreen Line story was the controversial change from the proposed Light Rail, to the currently-being built extension of the existing SkyTrain system.
 It took people by surprise, changed the focus of the discussion and was so significant that it caught the attention of transit bloggers in other Canadian cities.

 The move was controversial because of the creation of a new business case released by the provincial government (hereafter referred to as the “2008 business case”) that overrode a previous business case released by TransLink (the “2006 business case”) for the Evergreen Line LRT.
-A following, final business case by the province (the “2010 business case”) adopted the results of the 2008 business case without making major changes to it, or addressing its supposed issues.
+A following, final business case by the province (the “2010 business case”) adopted the results of the 2008 business case.

 The 2008 business case explained that its recommendation for SkyTrain (ALRT) on the current corridor was based on 4 key findings: